Input the stream,

 mount="/restream",

-We cannot use mksafe here because the content is not plain pcm samples, which this operator is designed to produce.
-There are several ways to make the source infallible, however, either by providing a single(...) source with the same encoded content as we expect from encoded_source or by creating an infallible source using ffmpeg.encode.audio.
+mksafe cannot be used here because the content is not plain PCM samples, which that operator is designed to produce.
+To make the source infallible, either provide a single(...) source with matching encoded content, or create an infallible source using ffmpeg.encode.audio.

 On-demand relaying without re-encoding

-Another refinement on the previous example is the capacity to relay a stream only when listeners are connected to it, all without re-encoding the content.
+This extends the previous example to relay a stream only when listeners are connected, without re-encoding.

-In the script below, you need to match the encoded format of the stream with a blank file (or any other file).
-The output.harbor will then relay the data from the file if no one is connected and start/stop the underlying input when there are listeners:
+In the script below, the encoded format of the stream must match a blank file (or any other file). output.harbor serves data from the file when no listeners are connected and starts or stops the underlying input as listeners come and go:

 listeners_count = ref(0)